-Once a month the Professional Ethics Commission (PEC) posts a couple of statements from our Code of Professional Ethics for ACPE Members.
-Each posting is accompanied by a brief personal reflection from a member of the PEC discussing some ways this person lives these commitments*.
-September’s statements are:
+Once a month the ACPE Professional Ethics Commission (PEC) posts a couple of statements from our Code of Professional Ethics for ACPE Members.
+Each posting is accompanied by a brief personal reflection from a commissioner of the PEC sharing some ways this person lives these commitments*.
+November's statements are: